gokcehan/lf/doc.md

 	map r push :rename<space>

-One thing to be careful is that since `push` command works with keys instead of commands it is possible to accidentally create recursive bindings:
+One thing to be careful of is that since the `push` command works with keys instead of commands it is possible to accidentally create recursive bindings:

 	map j push 2j